jdb19937/nasci4/README.md

 	(both integers), and click "set".
 The server will compute a proof of work with at least the minlogwork value specified.
 For the update to be accepted, this must exceed the old value for the key.
-It will be very slow if it is > 15.
+It will be very slow if it is > 15 (exp(15) ~ 3269017 expected hashings) and fast if it is < 10 (exp(10) ~ 22026 expected hashings).

 	After setting a key, click the links at the top to the servers running on different ports to check if replication is working.
 	There is a 10-second update heartbeat and a log at the bottom of each webpage.
+After about that amount of time, all servers should be synchronized and showing the same values for each key.